This story was created in partnership with: ProColombia

 2. Hiking and trekking

 Colombia is rich in a diversity of landscapes making it possible to hike everything from dizzying Andean heights and desert terrain to Amazonian jungle and Caribbean coastline.
-If you’re looking for something a little off-the-beaten-path in South America, Colombia is your best bet.
+If you’re looking for something a little off the beaten path in South America, Colombia is your best bet.
 Especially when you consider some of the most spectacular hiking on the continent can be found here.

 Instead of the overcrowded Inca Trail in Peru, check out the Lost City Trek instead.
-Also known as Cuidad Perdida, this gruelling 44-kilometre trail rewards trekkers with untouched forest and mountain scenery.
+Also known as Cuidad Perdida, this grueling 44-kilometer trail rewards trekkers with untouched forest and mountain scenery.
 Because it’s still fairly unknown outside Colombia, you won’t run into flocks of tourists.
 And on the notable trail to Cerro Kennedy in the Sierra Nevada of Santa Marta, trekkers will see hundreds of native and migratory birds.

 Spots for trekking: